Gavel and legal documents for an average whiplash settlement in Missouri.

 It’s essential to keep a meticulous record of all these expenses.
 But it’s not just about the bills you’ve already paid.
 If your doctor anticipates you’ll need future treatment, like ongoing physical therapy or pain management, the estimated cost of that care is also factored into your settlement.
 This ensures you aren’t left paying out-of-pocket for medical needs that arise down the road.

-Lost Wages and Future Earning Potential
+Accounting for Lost Wages and Earning Capacity

 A whiplash injury can easily force you to take time off from work, and your settlement should compensate you for that lost income.
 This is calculated based on the wages you would have earned if you hadn’t been injured.
 You’ll need to provide proof of your income, like pay stubs or a letter from your employer, to document these losses.